 Usually considered easy with questions based on fundamental mathematical concepts up to the 10th grade level. |

-Following are some of the factors that effect the exam difficulty,
+The following are some of the factors that affect the exam difficulty level:

-- Number of Candidates sitting for the exam
+- Number of Candidates appearing for the exam

 To do well in the MH CET Law exam, you must first know the syllabus and exam pattern properly.
 Once you understand that, make a simple study plan that you can follow daily without stress.
 You should gather good study material for MH CET Law, like standard textbooks, reference books, and online notes.
 Also, go through previous year question papers because they help you see what kind of questions usually come.